 Cardinal John Henry Newman once said that there is nothing as ugly as the Catholic Church yet nothing as beautiful.
 It is hard to see that beauty at this moment.
-It is a time for sackcloth and ashes.
+With sexual abuse it is time for sackcloth and ashes.
 But I will hang on.

 Below is an edited and updated article of mine that was first published by David Lovell Publishing in 2003

 G K Chesterton said, ‘I cannot explain why I am a Catholic, because now that I am a Catholic, I cannot imagine myself as anything else’.
 Personally, I now cannot imagine not being a Catholic either, yet I am more conscious and appreciative of my Methodist upbringing than ever before.
 As a Catholic, I reckon I am a pretty good Methodist, with a healthy skepticism about authority by bishops.

 Cardinal John Henry Newman described his feelings after joining the Catholic Church: ‘I was not conscious of firmer faith … I had no more fervour, but it was like coming into port after a rough sea’ (Apologia).